Here quite some of the books and webs I have referenced in various posts and we have talked about in our long chatty outings.

 Kissinger was far from neutral in his views but in this book he tried to be more descriptive.
 In these 600 pages “briefly” introduced old Chinese history (initial 200 pages) before describing extensively all the main episodes of the XX century.
 He was heavily involved, as part of several of the US administrations in those times.
 “When China Rules the World: The End of the Western World and the Birth of a New Global Order” by Martin Jacques.
 Written in 2009 but still an interesting read for those new to the region.
 Showing why the Europe-USA modernity was not the only possible option and how the world could change in the following decades.

 On pure fiction too many I could recommend.
 Long years ago I started reading all the classics in English, to improve my command of the language.
-I liked almost all from Jules Verne, “The Count of Monte Cristo” and “The three Musketeers” from Dumas, “Anna Karenina” from Tolstoy, “To Kill a Mockingbird” from Harper Lee, F. Scott Fitzgerald’s “The Great Gatsby”, etc. If reading old books like Miguel de Cervantes’s “Don Quixote” or Journey to the West, beware of what edition you read.
+I liked almost all from Jules Verne, “The Count of Monte Cristo” and “The three Musketeers” from Dumas, “Anna Karenina” from Tolstoy, “To Kill a Mockingbird” from Harper Lee, F. Scott Fitzgerald’s “The Great Gatsby”, “The Romance of Lust“, etc. If reading old books like Miguel de Cervantes’s “Don Quixote” or Journey to the West, beware of what edition you read.
 I tried the original Spanish version of the former and the most literal translation of the latter.
 Tough reads.
 I would suggest simplified versions instead.

 But each one has their preferences.
 To give you an example.
 In a trip to Laos I brought “The Alchemist” from Paulo Coelho.
-I read it in two days on the slow boat on the Mekong river.
+I read it in two days on the slow boat on the Mekong River.
 In Luang Prabang, I swapped to “The karaoke world of Cortous Haire” by Bjorn Turmann.
 I almost do not remember anything about the first book, but I have great memories of the latter.
-Nothing but and easy read that I really liked.
+Nothing but an easy read that I really liked.
 Because of the expat life that I never experienced but I had heard of from the old timers here and how the main character approaches everything new he finds in South East Asia.

 Sci-fi.
 Several from Asimov.
 The The Three-Body Problem.
 The Broken Earth series from N.K.
 Jemisin.